lin187/StarL1.5/README.md

 - The proper permissions are not enabled - *crash on application launch.*
 - MatLab lost track of the drone - *crash while the drone is running.*
 - The MatLab drone name for a certain color robot is different - *crash on connection.*
-- Instant Run is enabled.
+- Instant Run is enabled. - *compile error*
-- The project you opened is `starlTemplate` instead of `starl`.
-This will cause errors regarding `Mavlink`.
+- The project you opened is `starlTemplate` instead of `starl`. - *compile error regarding Mavlink*
 - You do not have the correct build tools or Android libraries installed.
-Use the SDK manager to fix this.
+Use the SDK manager to fix this. - *compile error*
-- If you have been running simulations, the `Java Platform SE Binary` task may have to be stopped.
+- If you have been running simulations, the `Java Platform SE Binary` task may have to be stopped. - *compile error*

 ## Running Simulations
 Run `Main.java` for the StarL application that you want. `Main.java` also contains the settings for the simulation.
 In order for the simulation to run, the run configurations